FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 The `LPG` aims to solve these problems by providing a free and easy to use tool that enables researchers and planners to generate custom profiles very quickly.

-There are a number of different tools for load profile synthesis available, such as CREST [xxx] or Synpro [xxx], but the LPG introduced in this paper is to the best knowledge of the authors the most detailed and the only one doing a full desire-driven behavior simulation.
+There are a number of different tools for load profile synthesis available, such as CREST [@mckenna_high-resolution_2016] or Synpro [@fischer_stochastic_2016], but the LPG introduced in this paper is to the best knowledge of the authors the most detailed and the only one doing a full desire-driven behavior simulation.

 ![Difference between the average over many households and measurements from a single household.
-The high peaks are from cooking. [@pflugradt_modellierung_2016] .\label{fig:hzero}]](h0vsmeasurement.png)
+The high peaks are from cooking. [@pflugradt_modellierung_2016] .\label{fig:hzero}](h0vsmeasurement.png)

 ## Examples for Previous Usage